fengcenhq/sliprail-extension-template/README.md

 This repository serves as a reference for the manifest.json configuration of a single Sliprail extension.
 It demonstrates the basic structure and settings needed for an extension to work with Sliprail.

-## Extension Examples

-For complete extension examples and templates, please visit the [sliprail-extension-bundle-template](https://github.com/fengcenhq/sliprail-extension-bundle-template) repository.
-That repository contains comprehensive examples of various extensions and implementation patterns.

 ## Install Extension

 Click the button below to install this extension directly in Sliprail: